TotallyInformation/node-red-contrib-uibuilder/docs/README.md

 ---
-title: UIBUILDER Documentation
+title: UIBUILDER for Node-RED
 description: |
-  UIBUILDER provides a stand-alone web server that allows for interfacing with Node-RED, while giving you help and complete freedom to create custom web interfaces.
+  UIBUILDER provides a Node-RED integrated web server that allows for interfacing with Node-RED, while giving you help and complete freedom to create custom web interfaces.
 created: 2019-06-16 16:16:00
-updated: 2024-03-17 19:22:32
+updated: 2024-03-22 22:10:30
 ---

-It includes many helper features that can reduce or eliminate the need to write code for building data-driven web applications and user interfaces for Node-RED.
+It includes many helper features that can reduce or eliminate the need to write code for building data-driven web applications and user interfaces.
+It utilises standard HTML/CSS and is not a framework.
+You can use it with a front-end framework if you like, but in many cases you won't need one.

+> [!TIP]
-All you need to start making use of UIBUILDER is a `uibuilder` node added to your flows.
+> All you need to start making use of UIBUILDER is a `uibuilder` node added to your flows.
 Select a suitable URL path and deploy.
 Then click on the "Open url" button to open the new page in a new tab.

-Now you can edit the front-end html, JavaScript and CSS files.
-You can also send messages to your front end and send messages back to Node-RED.
+>
+> That's it, batteries are included!

+Now you can decide how you want to build your UI.
+You can craft it by hand, use external editors, create configuration JSON or use one of the no-code nodes.
+Or even use any combination of these styles - UIBUILDER never locks you in!

+Once you have some UI, you can now send and receive data messages to and from your connected browser pages and Node-RED.
+Using them to update the UI and get user input.

-UIBUILDER comes with some *templates* to give you some front-end code to get you started.
+UIBUILDER comes with *templates* to give you some front-end code to get you started.
 Load a different template if you like, use the editor to customise the UI.
 Use the library manager if you need any front-end libraries or frameworks (this adds the appropriate folders to the web server so that you can access them from your UI).

 UIBUILDER also comes with a number of *example flows*.
 These are accessed from Node-RED's "hamburger" menu, import entry.
 They are fully working flows that demonstrate the use of UIBUILDER.

+The best way to get started is to add a uibuilder node or import one of the examples, then start playing.
+You will soon get the hang of it.

-> [!TIP]
+> [!NOTE]
 > These are the docs for UIBUILDER v7.
 If you need the v6 or earlier docs, the easiest way is to set up a test instance of Node-RED and manually install the appropriate UIBUILDER version: `npm install node-red-contrib-uibuilder@5` then use the documentation links from a `uibuilder` node.

 ## Getting help and contributing